When you move to Mexico, it is important to get a handle on healthcare.

 - prescribed medication and supplies for treatment

-- all conditions are covered with no exceptions, including cancer and HIV
+- all conditions are covered with no exceptions, no pre-existing conditions are excluding including life-threatening diseases like cancer and HIV.

-With IMSS, on the other hand, users get access to slightly more healthcare, but it still does not cover eye care, dental, infertility treatments, medical evacuation from Mexico, or any elective surgeries such as plastic surgery.
+With IMSS, on the other hand, users get access to slightly more healthcare, but it still does not cover eye care, dental, infertility treatments, medical evacuation from Mexico, or any elective surgeries such as plastic or weight loss surgery.

 Another thing to note is that IMSS does not cover pre-existing conditions such as cancer, addictions, mental illness, or HIV.